12 Best Slow Cookers (Review) In 2021

 Q: Is it worth it if I plan on buying a slow cooker?

 Some of the best slow cookers could replace your use of the oven and do use less electricity.
 Manual controlled slow cookers allow you to set the heat on a low setting so that your meal is ready when you get home after a day at work (or play!) and have high heat for cutting down the cooking time.
 Programmable versions are great for setting at low and high, often with timers, and all slow cookers have a warm setting on the control panel for keeping food warm until it's ready to serve.
-Because they are deemed safe for countertop cooking, they can usually be left for a number of hours unattended where oven-cooking meals need to be supervised, so they are useful for those wanting convenience.
+Much like hot pot cookers, slow cookers are deemed safe for countertop cooking, they can usually be left for a number of hours unattended where oven-cooking meals need to be supervised, so they are useful for those wanting convenience.
 They also cut down on prep time.

 Q: How would I use a slow cooker?